National Power Rangers Day

 The History of National Power Rangers Day

 To commemorate the series, and more than likely sell a few toys in the process, Hasbro officially declared August 28th as National Power Rangers Day.
-This was done in 2018 to commemorate 25-years of the series.
+This was done in 2018 to commemorate 25 years of the series.
 It’s a day that will continue to be celebrated as long as people continue to enjoy this television phenomenon.

 Facts About The Power Rangers

-Even though the Power Rangers was a worldwide sensation, not everyone knows the history of the series or some of the other things that they should know about it.
+Even though Power Rangers was a worldwide sensation, not everyone knows the history of the series or some of the other things that they should know about it.
 That’s why we’ve organized a list of some of the top facts about the Power Rangers so that everyone celebrating this holiday is armed with the knowledge they need for the maximum amount of enjoyment.

 The Power Rangers Were Based On a Japanese Series.